-“Goatee” Toni Kingston is a wildlife conservationist, presenter, and photographer, devoted to the discovery and conservation of wild animals around the world.
+“Goatee” Toni Kingston is a naturalist, wildlife conservationist, presenter, and photographer, devoted to the discovery and conservation of wild animals around the world.

 IN THE WILD

 Researching and working with rare animals in nature is Toni’s main thing to do.
 His expeditions reached the most primitive habitats from deserts to savannas, montane grasslands to virgin rainforests.
-Throughout the decades, he has explored most of the tropical areas on earth such as the Amazon, all around Africa including Madagascar, inland Australia, Borneo, Southeast Asia, Papua New Guinea, and Komodo Island.
+Throughout the decades, he has explored most of the tropical areas on earth such as the Amazon, all around mainland Africa and Madagascar, inland Australia, Borneo, Southeast Asia, Papua New Guinea, and Komodo Island.

 IN HONG KONG